ConsentiumIoT/edgemodelkit/README.md

-# EdgeStream: Sensor Data Acquisition and Logging Library
+# EdgeModelKit: Sensor Data Acquisition and Logging Library

-EdgeStream is a Python library developed by **EdgeNeuron**, designed for seamless sensor data acquisition, real-time processing, and efficient logging.
+EdgeModelKit is a Python library developed by **EdgeNeuron**, designed for seamless sensor data acquisition, real-time processing, and efficient logging.
 This library bridges the gap between IoT devices and data processing pipelines, making it ideal for edge computing and machine learning applications.

 ---